How to Propagate Monstera Deliciosa

 The node looks like a horizontal line across the stem.
 Often there’s an aerial root sticking out of the node.

 If you wanted to soil propagate all these nodes, you could cut them in the internodal space (the gap between the nodes) and pot up about five different Monstera.
-If you wanted a super full plant, you could leave the stem intact, chop off the top growth and lie the stem on top of the soil.
-Each node could activate, so you’d have multiple growth points.

 There are pros and cons to each method.
 I prefer leaving it intact – there’s always the option to separate the nodes later.